 Step 2.
 Acquire Pond Liner and Test Water Fill:

 Next, you’ll need to find something to use as a pond liner.
 Commercial pond liners are easy to find and nice because they are low maintenance, but for this project, I managed to find a used advertising billboard tarp for my pond liner, helping keep my project cost very low.
+If you’re on a hard surface like a patio, you can purchase a patio pond kit and adapt it using the instructions below.

 Spread your liner over your raised bed, with at least 3 ft of material overlapping over each side, and use a hose to fill the pond about 1/3rd of the way- just enough water to weight your liner down into the frame.
 STAY CLOSE while the water fills and help manipulate the liner to help it sink evenly and neatly to the bottom.